Scheduled MonumentsEnglandBatch Wood, moated manorial site

 What is Batch Wood, moated manorial site?

-Batch Wood is a moated manorial site located in Hertfordshire, England, representing the earthwork remains of a medieval settlement pattern.
+Batch Wood is a moated manorial site located in Hertfordshire, England, dating from the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012407.

 Who is responsible for protecting Batch Wood, moated manorial site?